 - 9.1.
 All personal property must be clearly named. - 9.2.
 Students are NOT permitted to bring to school: - Nicotine/tobacco based products, e-cigarettes, vaping equipment or fluid, matches, lighters, pipes (including home-made pipes), alcohol, dangerous, unlawful or recreational drugs/substances, chewing gum, solvents, solvent-based glue, aerosol cans/sprays, fireworks, knives, weapons of any description (including imitation weapons), or any dangerous or potentially hazardous material or offensive written, electronic, pictorial material. - 9.3.
-Cell phones can be used discreetly for urgent messages via texting or calling for the first TEN minutes of interval and the first TEN minutes of lunchtime. - 9.4.
+Cellphones cannot be used at any time during the school day. - 9.4.
 Skateboards, scooters inline skates and the like can be walked onto and off the school grounds and stored in an appropriate facility.
 They are not permitted to be used while on the school site unless the Heads of School have given permission to do so. - 9.5.
-Hired dockless electric scooters are not allowed on-site. - 9.5.1.
+Hired dockless electric scooters are not allowed on-site. - 9.6.
 The school accepts no responsibility for loss of or damage to students' personal property.